 “Today, infant care in Tennessee carries virtually the same price tag as in-state tuition at a four-year public college,” Lee said in his address.
 “That is an insurmountable cost for the vast majority of moms and dads who want to be in the workforce.”

-- $7.2 million to expand the WAGE$ Program and reduce turnover in Tennessee’s childcare workforce by increasing pay and rewarding greater education
+- $7.2 million to expand the WAGE$ Program and reduce turnover in Tennessee’s childcare workforce by increasing pay and rewarding further education

 Public Education Funding